The-Old-Castle-Defense/docs/4-types-of-rewards.md

 [nft-collections](nft-collections/)
 {% endcontent-ref %}

-2. Investing to teams ({{tt}} Holders) - 70% of Treasury : {{tt}} holders can invest in the two teams competing in the game - Terrible Creatures and Knights of the Kingdom.
-At the end of each battle, the total investment made by {{tt}} holders in the winning team is returned along with the profit share of the Treasury, which is **70%** of the total.
+2. Investing to teams ({tt} Holders) - 70% of Treasury : {tt} holders can invest in the two teams competing in the game - Terrible Creatures and Knights of the Kingdom.
+At the end of each battle, the total investment made by {tt} holders in the winning team is returned along with the profit share of the Treasury, which is **70%** of the total.